camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 ## The used Decision Requirements Graph

-The example uses a DRG from the [DRG reference] to decide which dish should be served to our guests for dinner:
+The example uses a DRG from the [DRG reference] to decide which beverages should be served to our guests for dinner:

+![Dinner Decisions]
+![Beverages Decision]
 ![Dish Decision]

-You can find the corresponding DMN XML file [drg-dish-decision.dmn11.xml] in the resources.
+You can find the corresponding DMN XML file [dinnerDecisions.dmn] in the resources.

 ## Code Walkthrough